 For those of you keeping score, we tried the One Trick Pony, a bitter cocktail featuring Pelinkovak, a Croatian potable bitters balanced with maraschino liqueur and boosted with the aforementioned house tonic.
 Then there was the Bourbon Renewal, a Maker’s Mark sour using cassis as a sweetener augmented with bitters.
 Our last round included a wonderful sherry cocktail that contained Amontillado, Aperol and grapefruit called the Suicide Note, and the Copper Penny: a frosty potion of rye, pear and apricot brandies, Angostura and lemon peel.

-All told, I think we picked an excellent spot to kick off our visit to Portland.
-I can now cross it off my list, yet, even with plenty of other local destinations to explore, I have a feeling we will find our way back to Clyde Common again before the week is over!
+All told, we picked an excellent spot to kick off our visit to Portland and can now cross it off the list, yet, even with plenty of other local destinations to explore, we have a feeling we will find our way back to Clyde Common again before the week is over!